Giorgiod91/AntiCheat-AI/extra.md

 - Tick: he server tick at which the aim data was recorded.

 -------> convert this into a 3d Vektor to analyse

+#Getting demos from Cheater to compare the reaction time vector with the pro player ones and see the difference